seanwestfall/scientific_papers/README.md

 ## Programming Language Theory (general)
 * The Design and Implementation of Typed Scheme
 * A Practical Type Checker for Scheme
+* System F in Agda, for fun and profit

 ## Monads (general)
 * Computational lambda-calculus and monads